ray-project/ray/doc/source/serve/index.rst

   Counter.deploy()

-Alternatively, instead of modifying the decorator, you could write a YAML config file and use the Serve CLI to udpate and deploy ``Counter``:
+Alternatively, instead of modifying the decorator, you can write a YAML config file:

 .. code-block:: yaml